Please provide your zip code to see plans in your area.

 When only one spouse needs Medicaid, the income limit for single applicants is used and only the applicant’s income is counted.

 Asset limits: The asset limit is $2,000 for each applicant.
-If one spouse doesn’t need Medicaid, spousal impoverishment rules allow the non-applying spouse to keep up to $128,640 in assets.
-(These limits limit excludes certain assets like a car, home furnishings and other items.)
+If one spouse doesn’t need Medicaid, spousal impoverishment rules allow the non-applying spouse to keep up to $148,620 in assets.
+(These limits exclude certain assets like a car, home furnishings and other items.)

 For purposes of determining eligibility for Medicaid nursing home benefits or HCBS, only the applicant’s income is counted (but their spouse’s income is not).
 This is different from other types of Medicaid benefits, where the income of both spouses is counted – regardless of who is applying.

-In Arizona in 2020, a community spouse can these retain financial resources:
+In Arizona in 2022, a community spouse can retain these financial resources:

 Arizona does not have a Medicaid spend-down, which means applicants with incomes above the eligibility limit for Medicaid for the aged, blind and disabled usually cannot qualify for that program.
 However, applicants with incomes too high to qualify for Medicaid nursing home care or HCBS can become eligible for those services by depositing income into a Qualified Income Trust or “Miller Trust.”
 Income placed into this Miller Trust doesn’t count toward the income limit for LTSS programs.

 Miller Trusts aren’t an option for every Medicaid applicant in Arizona.
-As of 2019, individuals could only apply for Medicaid using a Miller Trust if their income was below $7,253.13 a month in Pima and Maricopa County, or less than $6,337.20 a month in all other Arizona counties.
+As of 2023, individuals could only apply for Medicaid using a Miller Trust if their income was below $8,912.70 per month (in Pima and Maricopa County, $8138.28 in other Arizona Counties).

 Many individuals have an incentive to give away or transfer assets to become eligible for Medicaid to pay for long-term care.
 To curb this incentive, federal law requires states to apply a period of ineligibility for applicants for nursing home benefits who give away or transfer assets for less than their value.
 States can choose to also have a penalty period for HCBS.

 Arizona applies an asset transfer penalty for nursing home care and HCBS.
 This penalty is based on a 60-month look-back period during which time asset transfers are prohibited.
-The penalty’s length calculated by dividing the amount transferred or given away by the average cost for nursing home care (which is $7,429.58 in Maricopa, Pima, or Pinal Counties, and $6,592.52 in other Arizona counties in 2020).
+The penalty’s length is calculated by dividing the amount transferred or given away by the average cost for nursing home care (which is $8,912.70 in Maricopa, Pima and Pinal counties; $8,138.28 all others).

 Medicaid programs are required to try to recoup benefits paid for a beneficiary’s long-term care and associated medical costs while they were age 55 or older.
 States can choose to also recover the cost of other Medicaid benefits.
 This process is called estate recovery.